2 - Creating a Basic Star Chart

 : Observing date/timeresolution

-When you create a plot instance, initially it'll be empty (i.e. it won't have any stars).
+When you create a plot instance, initially it'll be empty (i.e. it won't have any stars or constellations).
 In Starplot, you have to explicitly plot all objects.
-So, on line 15 we plot the constellations, which includes lines and labels.
-Then, we plot stars with a limiting magnitude of 4.6.

-Finally, we export the plot to a PNG file.
+Once we're done plotting, we export the plot to a PNG file.

 In the next section, we'll learn how to add some styles and other objects to the plot...